darktable-org/dtdocs/content/preferences-settings/security.md

 # general

 ask before removing images from the library
-: Always ask before removing an image from darktable's library database, where the image/xmp file is retained (default on).
+: Always ask before removing image information from darktable's library database, where the xmp file is retained (default on).

 ask before deleting images from disk
 : Always ask before deleting an image file (default on).